Diogenesoftoronto/nimit/README.md

 Currently this is targeted to linux since git only works with unix* machines.

-May work with macos but no guarantees.
+May work with MACOS, no guarantees at the moment.

-This tool is highly inspired by husky and cbeam's [article](https://cbea.ms/git-commit/).